 Arduino is an open-source platform used for building electronics projects.
-Arduino consists of both a physical programmable circuit board (often referred to as a microcontroller) and a piece of software, or IDE (Integrated Development Environment) that runs on your computer, used to write and upload computer code to the physical board.
+Arduino consists of both a physical programmable circuit board and a piece of software, or IDE that runs on your computer used to write and upload computer code to the physical board.

-There are many other microcontrollers and microcontroller platforms available for physical computing.
-Parallax Basic Stamp, Netmedia’s BX-24, Phidgets, MIT’s Handyboard, and many others offer similar functionality.
-All of these tools take the messy details of microcontroller programming and wrap it up in an easy-to-use package.
-Arduino also simplifies the process of working with microcontrollers, but it offers some advantage for teachers, students, and interested amateurs over other systems:
+There are many other microcontroller platforms available for physical computing.
+Netmedia’s BX-24, Parallax Basic Stamp, MIT’s Handyboard, Phidgets, And many others have similar features.
+All of these tools take microcontroller programming’s messy details and wrap it up in an easy-to-use package.
+Arduino also simplifies the working process with microcontrollers, but it offers some advantage over other systems for teachers, students, and interested amateurs.

-Inexpensive – Arduino boards are relatively inexpensive compared to other microcontroller platforms.
-The least expensive version of the Arduino module can be assembled by hand, and even the pre-assembled Arduino modules cost less than $50.
+Compared to other microcontroller hardware, Arduino boards are relatively cheap.
+The Arduino module’s least expensive version can be assembled by hand, and even the Arduino modules pre-assembled cost less than $50.

-Cross-platform – The Arduino Software (IDE) runs on Windows, Macintosh OSX, and Linux operating systems.
-Most microcontroller systems are limited to Windows.
+Arduino Software (IDE) is running on Windows, Macintosh OSX and Linux operating systems.
+Most of the microcontroller systems are limited to Windows.

-Simple, clear programming environment – The Arduino Software (IDE) is easy-to-use for beginners, yet flexible enough for advanced users to take advantage of as well.
-For teachers, it’s conveniently based on the Processing programming environment so students learning to program in that environment will be familiar with how the Arduino IDE works.
+For beginners, the Arduino Software (IDE) is easy to use, yet flexible enough for advanced users to take advantage of.
+It is conveniently based on the Processing programming environment for teachers, so students learning to program will be familiar with the Arduino IDE that works in that environment.

-Open source and extensible software – The Arduino software is published as open source tools, available for extension by experienced programmers.
-The language can be expanded through C++ libraries, and people wanting to understand the technical details can make the leap from Arduino to the AVR C programming language on which it’s based.
-Similarly, you can add AVR-C code directly into your Arduino programs if you want to.
+The Arduino software is published as open-source tools, available for extension by experienced programmers.
+C++ libraries can be expandable language.
+And those who want to understand the technical details can make the leap from Arduino to the programming language of the AVR C. Likewise, if you want, you can directly add AVR-C code to your Arduino programs.

-Open source and extensible hardware – The plans of the Arduino boards are published under a Creative Commons license so experienced circuit designers can make their own version of the module, extending it and improving it.
-Even relatively inexperienced users can build the breadboard version of the module in order to understand how it works and save money.
+Arduino boards plans are published under a license from Creative Commons.
+Experienced circuit designers can make, extend, and improve their own version of the module.
+Even users who are relatively inexperienced can build the module’s breadboard version to understand how it works and save money.

 It’s composed of a few main components:

-- The microcontroller board, which is usually an ATmega or ARM microcontroller
+- The board, which is usually an ATmega or ARM microcontroller

 - The bootloader, which loads code from your computer on to the board